 But it is.
 I promise it is, because I felt the exact same way, and have come out the other end.
 Sure, it might take a while to find a treatment that works for you, but don’t give up.
 And while you’re waiting?
 Don’t waste your time or miss out on opportunities because you’ve got a breakout.
 You’re absolutely perfect and valid just as you are — with acne or not.
 If anyone doesn’t see your worth during this time, say goodbye.
 Your true friends love you for who you are, not how clear your skin is.

-Anyway, I do hope these tips helped all you ‘how to get rid of acne‘ googlers out!
+Anyway, I do hope these tips helped all you ‘how to clear acne‘ googlers out!
 If you’d like to hear more from me, or just want to have a chat or ask a question, you can find me on Instagram at @notesbyalice.

 Like what you read?
-Before you go, check out my recent post on Instagram and how it can cause anxiety.
+Before you go, check out my recent post on Instagram anxiety.